-The practice of double dipping is not an acceptable method for Secondary Cooling; or use of long coil.
-(10m)
+The practice of double dipping at the remote cooler is not an acceptable method for Secondary Cooling, or use of long coil.
+(10m).

-12.4 Python dependent secondary cooling
+12.4 Python Dependent Secondary Cooling

-- Where Main pythons exceed 40 metres, a Slave Remote is Required - Minimum return flow rate on the main python to be used is no less than 4 litres a minute - Return water recirc no greater than 2°C during normal trading periods

-- Temperature and flow rate to be measured before and after installation of Secondary cooling - No more than 12 coils in use on remote cooler - No other devices or technologies e.g. Ale Python Controller (APC) or Cask Ale cylinder cooling must be in use on the proposed python/remote.
+- Where Main pythons exceed 40 metres, a Slave Remote is required. - Minimum return flow rate on the main python to be used is no less than 4 litres a minute. - Return water recirc no greater than 2°C during normal trading periods. - Temperature and flow rate to be measured before and after installation of Secondary cooling. - No more than 10 coils in use on remote cooler. - No other devices or technologies e.g. Ale Python Controller (APC) or Cask Ale cylinder cooling must be in use on the proposed python/remote.

-12.4.1 Specific rules
+12.4.1 Specific Rules

-- Each python dependent device has an agreed BDA value and the values of all devices can be found in the python dependent devices matrix. - When fitting python dependent devices the total BDA value of any individual python system should not exceed 10 BDA units - The below table gives an example of BDA values of differing devices
+- Each python dependent device has an agreed BDA value and the values of all devices can be found in the python dependent devices matrix. - When fitting python dependent devices the total BDA value of any individual python system should not exceed 10 BDA units. - The below table gives an example of BDA values of differing devices.

 EXAMPLE.
-A 30 metre python/remote system with 10 coils in use, with no PTC's or 2ndry cooling or condensing fonts has a BDA value of 0.
-It is possible to install 2 x Microcooler pods and 2 flooded condensing fonts.
+A 30 metre python/remote system with 10 coils in use, with no PTC's or secondary cooling or condensing fonts has a BDA value of 0.
+It is possible to install 2 x Micro Cooler pods and 2 flooded condensing fonts.
 System OK as new BDA value of 10 does not exceed maximum BDA value.

-MAXIMUM LOADING 10 BDA UNITS FOR COLDER DEVICES.
-PYTHON/REMOTE MUST COMPLY WITH
+MAXIMUM LOADING 10 BDA UNITS FOR COLDER DEVICES PYTHON/REMOTE MUST COMPLY WITH GENERAL RULE

-GENERAL RULE.

 ITEM VALUE

-1 x 1 out Chiller Plate 2.0
+1x 1out Chiller Plate 2

-1 x 1 out Pod 1.0
+1x 1out Pod 1

-1 x 4 out Chiller Plate 2.0
+1x 4out Chiller Plate 2

-1 x 6 out Chiller Plate 3.0
+1x 6out Chiller Plate 3

-1 Flooded condensing font 1
+1x Flooded condensing font 1

+1x Pancake Cooler 1.5